davesag/swagger-routes-express/README.md

 ### Adding security handlers

-The Route Connector allows you to pass in options so if your swagger document defines security scopes you can pass in the following `scopes` option:
+You can pass in a range of options, so if your swagger document defines security scopes you can pass in the following `scopes` option:

     const options = {
       scopes: {